Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 Adam Fox

-Knight will start vs. the Islanders on Tuesday.
+Hellebuyck will start vs. Montreal on Wednesday.

 NHL Player News: Your Ultimate Source for Hockey Player News